Skip to content

 Expansion of the stop: If a stop is initially justified on one basis, a police officer cannot expand the scope or length of the police investigation without additional, reasonable suspicion to support the expansion.
 And a police officer may expand the scope of the stop only if the officer has reasonable, articulable suspicion that the person is engaged in criminal activity.

-Length of investigatory detention
+Length of investigatory detention:

 “An investigative detention must be temporary and last no longer than is necessary to effectuate the purpose of the stop.”
-State v.
-Wiegand, 645 N.W.2d 125, 135 (Minn.
-2002).

-The United States Supreme Court formula for evaluation of the length of detention:
+Here is the United States Supreme Court formula for evaluation of the length of detention:

 “In assessing whether a detention is too long in duration to be justified as an investigative stop, we consider it appropriate to examine whether the police diligently pursued a means of investigation that was likely to confirm or dispel their suspicions quickly, during which time it was necessary to detain the defendant.”

 United States v.
-Sharpe, 470 U.S. 675 (1985).
+Sharpe, 470 U.S. 675 (US Supreme Court 1985)

-Best practices at a traffic stop
+Best practices at traffic stop

-- How to Assert Your Rights: Protect Yourself from Police
+How to Assert Your Rights: Protect Yourself from Police

-- Countermeasures at a DWI Stop
+Countermeasures at a DWI Stop

-- How to Avoid a Marijuana Arrest in a Car: Nine Tips
+How to Avoid a Marijuana Arrest in a Car: Nine Tips

 Looking ahead: expansion of the stop

 After a police stop, in a car or otherwise, how can this law guide best behavior?
+Maintain a professional, courteous demeanor while interacting with police; while at the same time faithfully asserting your rights.

 How?
-Don’t lie, and don’t volunteer information that a prosecutor could be use against you – both.
-After all, you may not understand what information prosecutors can cherry-pick to use against you until after it’s too late to take it back.
+Don’t lie, and don’t volunteer information that a prosecutor could use against you – both.
+After all, you may not understand what information prosecutors can cherry-pick to use against you until after it’s too late.
+So, when in doubt remember: silence is golden.

-If you sense a police officer may detaining you longer than necessary during a stop and frisk – ask the officer: “am I free to leave?”
+If you sense a police officer may be detaining you longer than necessary during a stop and frisk – ask the officer: “am I free to leave?”
 Or “am I being detained?”
 Or “may I go now?”

-This forces a logical choice.
+This forces a choice.
 Is the police officer invoking the power of the State, imposing a Fourth Amendment seizure (or “stop”)?
 If so, then leaving would a crime, Fleeing Police.
 But if not, then the police office must concede that they are not doing so, and that you are “free to leave.”

-Solving the Problem from the Past
+Solving the Problem of the Past

+But if the police officer continues the detention, the police officer may later be forced to justify it in court.
 And if the police officer cannot articulate facts known at the time that justify the stop and frisk, prolonged detention or expansion of the stop, the judge will suppress the evidence.

 If police obtained evidence after an illegal expansion of the original stop or unlawfully prolonged the length of the investigatory detention, your defense lawyer can ask a judge to suppress that evidence.
+And if lacking other evidence, the judge will then dismiss the criminal charges.

-Two common fact patterns: expansion of the stop
+Two examples: expansion of the stop

 Defense Attorney Thomas Gallagher sees two common fact patterns for expanded stops and prolonged detention – dog-sniff searches and consent searches.